fiffeek/filipmikina.com/content/blog/hyprdynamicmonitors.md

   who's used `Hugo`, `Helm`, or `Kubernetes` manifests.
 - **File generation over `hyprctl` commands** gives you visibility and control.
   You can inspect, tweak, and version your configs.
-- **No GUI/TUI by design** tools like `hyprmon` and `nwg-displays` already very good for visual configuration.
-You can use them alongside `HyprDynamicMonitors` to define the setup visually, then have it applied automatically.
+- **Built-in TUI** provides an interactive terminal interface for configuring monitors visually.
+You can experiment with layouts, positions, resolutions, and refresh rates in real-time before applying or saving them as profiles.

 ## What makes it different